wxcctechsummit/holcct2100/labslive/lab4.md

 Follow the instructions below to set the necesary settings on the GMAIL account:

 - Open a new browser tab and login to the Gmail account with the provided credentials.
-You might have to use your mobile phone to authenticate.
+If you are asked by Google to "Verify it's you" is you", you can use your mobile number or select option to  confirm reovery email address which is `techsummit@email.carehybrid.com`

 - Click on settings icon on top right corner -> Select `See all settings`.